dulanov/aoc-golang/README.md

 ## Usage

-All solutions are in [the form of single file examples](https://go.dev/blog/examples), which are automatically tested together with the unit tests.
+All solutions are in [the form of self-sufficient examples](https://go.dev/blog/examples).

 ```shell
 go test ./...